-Criminal Defense Against Computer And Internet Crimes
+Criminal Defense Against Computer And Internet Cybercrime

-Efforts at the state and federal level to fight internet crimes continue to be stepped up amid stories of child pornography, identity theft, credit card fraud and prostitution.
+Efforts at the state and federal level to fight cybercrime continue to be stepped up amid stories of child pornography, cyberstalking, identity theft, credit card fraud and prostitution.
 While the penalties attached to internet crimes can be severe, there are defenses that can challenge evidence submitted by prosecutors, as well as extenuating circumstances that may be instrumental in achieving a reduced sentence if you are convicted of an internet crime.

 If you believe you are under investigation or have been arrested and charged with an internet crime, call us at 612-426-7047 in Minneapolis to schedule a confidential consultation.